 The older children will start out the day with their own Bible reading and then everyone starts their Math.
 I prefer all my children doing Math at the same time, so my mind is in “math mode” and I can easily help those who need it.

 Next we go into Writing and we are using Institute for Excellence in Writing for this year.
 This is a teacher intensive program, so I am there working with them.
-My youngest student is using their reading and spelling programs, so I will work with her during this time as well, when the older ones finish their work.
+My youngest student is using their reading, writing, and spelling programs, so I will work with her during this time as well, when the older ones finish their work.

 Next, they all pick a book from our Book Basket.
 I used to assign particular books and pages I wanted them to read, but have found it works out much better for me to let them choose what they want to read.
 I have curated which books I want to put in our Book Basket and they are free to choose from those.
 The older ones read silently while I read aloud to my younger ones.